-On April 17, 2017, we completed the acquisition of substantially all of the assets of Antenna Plus, LLC, or Antenna Plus.
-Antenna Plus is a privately-held supplier of antenna-based solutions for mobile and automotive fleet applications for government, public safety, and Industrial IOT markets.
+On April 17, 2017, we completed the acquisition of substantially all of the assets of Antenna Plus.
+Antenna Plus was a privately-held supplier of antenna-based solutions for mobile and automotive fleet applications for government, public safety, and Industrial IOT markets.
 We believe the acquisition provides leverage for our existing products into several new markets, including the fast-growing automotive fleet and industrial IOT space.